cruxlang/crux/README.md

-Crux is a principled, practical AltJS language that aims to provide an easy, familiar programming environment that does not compromise on rock-solid fundamentals.
+Crux is a principled, practical language that aims to provide an easy, familiar programming environment that does not compromise on rock-solid fundamentals.

 # Big Ideas